 "Traffic safety is a shared responsibility.
 For this reason, the City of Lancaster is committed to educating and informing the public regarding safe ways to traverse our community,” said Lancaster Mayor R. Rex Parris.
 “Our residents get around in a variety of ways, including by bike and on foot.
 Therefore, it is of the utmost importance that we be aware of one another and do our part to help everyone reach their destination safely.

-Through a grant from the California Office of Traffic Safety (OTS) the City has designed the SEE AND BE SEEN signal cabinet wrap campaign aimed at reminding the community about traffic rules and safety behaviors to improve pedestrian and bicyclist safety.
+In 2019, through a grant from the California Office of Traffic Safety (OTS), the City of Lancaster designed the See and Be Seen Signal Cabinet Wrap Bicycle & Pedestrian Safety Education Campaign aimed at reminding the community about traffic rules and safety behaviors to improve pedestrian and bicyclist safety.

 The design concept of the wrap series was created through valuable input from local school districts and law enforcement.
 Each of the wraps includes one of the following safety messages, in addition to a way-finding map that highlights where the City’s bikeways and crosswalks are located.

 The See and Be Seen campaign is the first signal cabinet wrap program in the nation to integrate traffic safety education with the artistic wrapping of signal cabinets.